Table of Contents

 Displacement

-This is a legacy attribute that is about to be removed in the future.
+This is a legacy attribute that will be removed in the future.
 Consider using the geometry displacement modifier instead.
-It can be created as a geometry asset in the Outliner and can be applied to objects in the scene.
-Note that the displacement effect is no longer going to appear in the Preview Swatch.
+It can be created as a geometry asset in the Outliner and can be applied to objects in the project.
+Note that the displacement effect will no longer appear in the Preview Swatch.

 Normal Displacement – Takes the original surface geometry and subdivides its triangles into smaller sub-triangles, which then are displaced.